Cannabis in Australia: 2000–2010

 According to the Australian Crime Commission (ACC), cannabis accounted for the greatest proportion of national illicit drug arrests and seizures in 2007/2008 – 5409 kg (5,409,000 grams) were seized nationally over 12 months, accounting for 64% of illicit drugs seized in Australia.
 This equates to 41,660 cannabis seizures, or 68% of all seizures.
 2007/2008 saw 52,465 cannabis arrests, a 7% decrease from figures for 2006/2007.
 The majority of arrests continue to occur in Queensland.
 Despite a slight decrease from 2006, cannabis continues to be the most commonly detected drug amongst police detainees.
 Self-reporting within this group identifies hydroponically-grown heads as both the preferred and actual form of cannabis used by the majority of detainees.
 Furthermore, even though the total amount of cannabis arrests has declined since the mid 1990s, suppliers of cannabis are still arrested more often than suppliers of any other drug.
 For example, in 2005–06 over half of all the people arrested for supplying drugs were supplying cannabis.

 Advocacy

 A number of Australian and international groups have promoted reform in regard to 21st-century Australian drug policy.
-Organisations such as Unharm, the International Network of People Who Use Drugs, Australian Parliamentary Group on Drug Law Reform, Responsible Choice, the Australian Drug Law Reform Foundation, NORML Australia, Law Enforcement Against Prohibition (LEAP) Australia and Drug Law Reform Australia advocate for drug law reform without the benefit of government funding.
+Organisations such as Unharm, the International Network of People Who Use Drugs, Australian Parliamentary Group on Drug Law Reform, Responsible Choice, the Australian Drug Law Reform Foundation, NORML Australia, Law Enforcement Against Prohibition (LEAP), and Australia and Drug Law Reform Australia advocate for drug law reform without the benefit of government funding.
 The membership of some of these organisations is diverse and consists of the general public, social workers, lawyers and doctors, and the Global Commission on Drug Policy has been a formative influence on a number of these organisations.